 Walt Disney was a brilliant and inspiring man.
 He has given the world a laundry list of wonderful quotes that can inspire in business, relationships and life.
 And, many of these quotes can also be applied to parenting.

-Disney was all about tackling challenges head-on and overcoming adversity, which is something I love about him and something that many parents, myself included, can relate to.
+Disney was all about tackling challenges head-on and overcoming adversity, which is something I love about him and that many parents, myself included, can relate to.
 Parenting is full of challenges and sometimes hearing a good quote can change your perspective and offer encouragement.

-On those days that I feel like my job as a mother is totally unappreciated, I am reminded that I am helping to cultivate a person…a little citizen…and that is the most important job there is.
+On those days that I feel like my job as a mother is totally unappreciated, I am reminded that I am helping to cultivate a person — a little citizen — and that is the most important job there is.

 On those days when parenting feels impossible, try to think of it as a fun challenge.
-Once you achieve your goal you will feel so proud!
+Once you achieve your goal, you will feel so proud!

 Choose happiness.
 Even though I might not always feel happy about a particular parenting situation, I can choose to reframe my mindset and my attitude.
 Of course this won’t always work, but just knowing that we are in control of our attitude toward parenting is really empowering.